The Ex Ante Likelihood Of Bubbles

-The limits-to-arbitrage framework explains how a speculative bubble can be sustained.
-But, it does not explain how often you should expect one to occur.
-To do that, you need to model the on/off switch which sporadically amplifies speculator biases, causing arbitrageur constraints to bind and a bubble to form.
-I propose a first such model with an on/off switch based on social interactions between speculators.
-In the model, bubbles occur more often when small increases in past returns make an asset’s speculators much more persuasive to their peers.
-I use industry-level stock returns to empirically verify this ex ante prediction about bubble likelihoods.
-And, in the process, I show it is possible to test such predictions even in the presence of ex post disagreement about how to define a speculative bubble.
+The limits of arbitrage explain how a speculative bubble is sustained; they do not explain how likely one is to occur.
+To do that, you need a theory about the thing that sporadically causes arbitrageur constraints to bind.
+I propose a first such theory, which is based on social interactions between speculators.
+The theory says that bubbles should be more likely in assets where increases in past returns make excited speculators relatively more persuasive to their peers.
+I empirically verify this ex ante prediction about bubble likelihoods and show it is robust to some ex post disagreement about bubble definitions.

 Keywords: Limits To Arbitrage, Speculative Bubbles, Social Interactions